Mallow15/animal-trading-card/README.md

 # To Run

-1.Download the Repo
-2. Open html file in your Browser
+Download the Repo  & Open html file in your Browser